jakesteve28/zed-chat/client/README.md

 ## Zed Chat

-This repository contains code for the server and client of Zed Chat, an application built for real-time messaging in private chats.
+This repository contains code for the client of Zed Chat, an application built for real-time messaging in private chats.

-Server built in nest.js, front end built in react/redux, real time using socket.io
+Server was built using React/Redux, Bootstrap, Material UI, and socket.io